SumoLogic/sumologic-documentation/docs/observability/reliability-management-slo/create-slo.md

 <img src={useBaseUrl('img/observability/resolution-email.png')} alt="Reliability Management SLO SLI" width="350"/>

-## Installing AWS SLO Alerts via Terraform
+### Installing AWS SLO Alerts via Terraform

-AWS ELB users can now install Sumo Logic out-of-the-box SLOs and associated monitors using [this Sumo Logic Terraform script](https://github.com/SumoLogic/sumologic-solution-templates/tree/master/slo_packages/aws).
+AWS ELB users can now install Sumo Logic out-of-the-box SLOs and associated Monitors using [this Sumo Logic Terraform script](https://github.com/SumoLogic/sumologic-solution-templates/tree/master/slo_packages/aws).

 The script allows you to install Sumo Logic SLOs in your specified AWS ELB directory and configure SLO alert notifications (e.g., latency limit breached, server error limit breached).
 Once installed, you can view and edit your SLO alerts via Terraform or from your Sumo Logic **Monitors** page.

 ## SLO as Code

 You can use the Sumo Logic Terraform provider to automate [SLO folder](https://registry.terraform.io/providers/SumoLogic/sumologic/latest/docs/resources/slo_folder) and [SLO creation](https://registry.terraform.io/providers/SumoLogic/sumologic/latest/docs/resources/slo).
-This can be useful for organizations that want to templatize SLOs, standardize SLO configuration, monitors and dashboards and automate SLO-related workflows.
+This can be useful for organizations that want to templatize SLOs, standardize SLO configuration, Monitors and dashboards and automate SLO-related workflows.

-Use the [Monitor Terraform provider](https://registry.terraform.io/providers/SumoLogic/sumologic/latest/docs/resources/monitor) to create monitors associated with SLOs.
+Use the [Monitor Terraform provider](https://registry.terraform.io/providers/SumoLogic/sumologic/latest/docs/resources/monitor) to create Monitors associated with SLOs.

 ## SLO as Log Messages